 - A junior Cash ISA to another junior Cash ISA

 - A junior Cash ISA to a junior Stocks and Shares ISA

 - The payment to transfer the balance is outside the scope of the service.

-- Carry out business and operate an office within the European economic area
+- Carry out business and operate an office within the European Economic Area (EEA)

 - Be approved to offer ISA products by HMRC